-- Abolishing no-fault evictions (so, in future, landlords will probably want a guarantor to be provided); - Tenants will be given the power to challenge rent increases; - Landlords will not be able to unreasonably refuse a tenant having a pet (landlords will, however, be able to request pet insurance to cover any potential damage); - Landlords will have to fix damp and mould issues within strict time limits ('Awaab's Law'); and - Landlords will not be able to discriminate against tenants who receive benefits or have children.
+- Abolishing no-fault evictions (so, in future, landlords may want to take out rent guarantee insurance to cover the risk of a tenant defaulting); - Tenants will be given the power to challenge rent increases; - Landlords will not be able to unreasonably refuse a tenant having a pet (landlords will, however, be able to request pet insurance to cover any potential damage); - Landlords will have to fix damp and mould issues within strict time limits ('Awaab's Law'); and - Landlords will not be able to discriminate against tenants who receive benefits or have children.

 A somewhat similar tenancy regime has been in place in Scotland since 2017, where there are no longer no-fault evictions.
-Scotland is also looking at introducing rent controls and a minimum standard of energy efficiency for rented properties.
+Scotland is also looking at introducing rent controls in certain areas, and a minimum standard of energy efficiency for rented properties.
 The energy efficiency standard could be a major issue for Scottish landlords with just a few older properties.
-Although the previous Conservative government backtracked over changes to the minimum standard of energy efficiency for property situated in England and Wales, the Labour government has recently announced that a minimum energy performance certificate (EPC) rating of 'C' will be a requirement for landlords by 2030.
+Although the previous Conservative government backtracked over changes to the minimum standard of energy efficiency for property situated in England and Wales, the Labour government has announced that a minimum energy performance certificate (EPC) rating of 'C' will be a requirement for landlords by 2030.
 Currently, the minimum required EPC rating for England and Wales is 'E'.